The Weaning Process – How can we help you with your weaning process?

 Are Emotional Issues causing you production losses?

-This is when you minimise the stress.
+This is when you must minimise the stress.
 Stress lowers the immune system and slows the digestive system, which all relates to compromised production both in weight gain and animal health costs.
-Signs of a lowered Immune system are pink eye , respiratory infections, worm burdens, runny noses, constant walking, not eating, ill-thrift.
-Use a selection of our homeopathic preps and at the right time during the weaning process you can work on both the mothers and the babies to help them through the emotional problems that lead to stress.
-It can be done quickly and cost effectively.
-Over the years of running weaning programs one thing that I have always noticed is that we always wean going into a tough period of the year, in regards to the season ie. feed quantity and quality.
-So any set back or stress at this time can quite often take a few months to get over.
+Signs of a lowered Immune system are pink eye, respiratory infections, worm burdens, runny noses, constant walking, not eating and ill-thrift.
+Use a selection of our homeopathic remedies and at the right time during the weaning process you can work on both the mothers and the babies to help them through the emotional problems that lead to stress.
+It can be done quickly and cost-effectively.
+Over the years of running weaning programs, one thing that I have always noticed is that we always wean going into a tough period of the year, in regards to the season i.e. feed quantity and quality.
+So any setback or stress at this time can quite often take a few months to get over.
 The longer a stress event lasts the more weight is lost and the longer it takes animals to get over it.

 Testimonial: “For the last 3 years that I have run this program it has been interesting to see our cattle just keep going forward after weaning.
 This has also shown up in the fact that when we did worm tests in the Spring, coming out of Winter we have had nil to low counts so the weaners have not needed dosing for worms, saving us time and money.”
 C. Franklin, Beaudesert Qld